Trading Partner Portal: Morocco

 Morocco is slightly geographically larger than California.
 It is in between the Western Sahara and Algeria in North Africa.
 The capital of Morocco is Rabat, which is bordered by the Atlantic Ocean.
 Morocco has a population of 35.7 million people and a gross domestic product (GDP) of $109.1 billion.
 Due to its proximity to Europe, Morocco has created strong trade relationships and promotes an open market economy.
 In 2017, the US had $412 million in foreign direct investment (FDI) in Morocco.
 World Bank, BEA

 The United States is the fourth largest importer of Moroccan goods.
-In 2017, the US imported roughly $1.2 billion worth of goods from Morocco.
-The largest category of imported goods was chemicals, which made up 41.1% or $505 million of the total.
-Other imports from Morocco included apparel manufacturing products, food manufactures, and mineral and ores.
-In the same year, the United States exported $2.1 billion worth of goods to Morocco, which was an increase from the previous year.
-The main exports to Morocco were petroleum and coal products, agricultural products, and mineral and ores composing around 26.4%, 10.5%, and 10%, respectively, of the total.
+In 2018, the US exported roughly $2.9 billion worth of goods to Morocco.
+The largest category of exported goods was transportation equipment, which made up 20.6% or $607 million of the total.
+Other imports from Morocco included petroleum and coal products, mineral and ores, and food manufactures.
+In the same year, the United States imported $1.56 billion worth of goods from Morocco, which was an increase from the previous year.
+The main imports from Morocco were chemicals, food manufactures, and apparel manufacturing products composing around 52.3%, 9.3%, and 8.8%, respectively, of the total.
 US Department of Commerce

 US Exports to Morocco More Than Triple in Ten Years Since US-Morocco Free Trade Agreement